mangrovesdb/MangrovesDB/docs/source/index.rst

 - Highlights
    - Supports the on-chain Ethereum data
-   - We are about to add NFt data reader
+   - We are about to add NFT data reader
    - Defi main projects tables are added will be publickly availbale soon.
    - If you like sqlite sdk, mangroves comaptible library is now finished and is supporting all programming languages.
    - Simply call importamt libraries such as pandas to do the rest processing